-EA’s chief financial officer Blake Jorgensen spoke at the Morgan Stanley Technology, Media, & Telecom Conference, and one of the more interesting tidbits to come from his presentation is that prices for current-generation consoles — Sony’s PS3 and Microsoft’s Xbox 360 — will likely remain as they are until the holiday season.
+EA’s chief financial officer Blake Jorgensen spoke at the Morgan Stanley Technology, Media, & Telecom Conference, and one of the more interesting tidbits to come from his presentation is that prices for current-generation consoles — Sony’s PS3 and Microsoft’s Xbox 360 — will likely not see a price cut until the holiday season.

 As reported by Gamespot’s Justin Haywald, Jorgensen stated, At some point [Microsoft and Sony] will most likely bring those prices down, which could expand the marketplace for old-generation software. … I’m guessing it’s probably late in the year or maybe even after next Christmas.”